 - Roasted Pepper and Cauliflower Soup

-Or, see our full list of soups here >
+For a full list of soups, click here >

 Pasta -> Zucchini Noodles, Shirataki Noodles

-Also known as Zoodles, zucchini noodles are a great addition to any person’s plate that’s missing pasta as an entree.
-Smother with alfredo sauce or make your own cream sauce and you have yourself a perfect ketogenic meal!
-To make zucchini noodles, you can get a spiralizer here.
+Also known as Zoodles, zucchini noodles are a great addition to any meal for anyone that really misses pasta.
+Smother them with alfredo sauce or make your own cream sauce, and you’ll have yourself a perfect ketogenic meal!
+To make zucchini noodles, you’ll need to use a spiralizer, which you can buy here.

-If you’re in the mood to try one of our recipes, we recommend:
+If you’re in the mood to try one of our keto pasta recipes, we recommend:

 Shirataki noodles are also a well-known replacement for pasta.
-They have a slightly strange texture – usually, you love them or hate them.
-If you’re curious, give a try to our Keto Pad Thai or Pumpkin Carbonara!
+They have a slightly strange texture – usually, keto dieters either love them or hate them.
+If you’re curious, try our Keto Pad Thai or Pumpkin Carbonara!

-Alternatively, you can have super realistic pasta that almost mimics that of whole-wheat pasta.
+Alternatively, you can make a super realistic pasta that almost mimics whole-wheat pasta.
 This recipe, however, is inside of my cookbook (along with tons of other awesome recipes) which you can find here: Keto-fied!
 Comfort Foods Made Low Carb.

 Chinese Takeout -> General Tso’s Low-carb Chicken, Low-carb Sweet & Sour Chicken

-Chinese takeout was our kryptonite previously to going keto.
-It’s our all-time favorite food, to be honest, but we’ve experimented and made some great low-carb renditions of this delicious sweet and sticky food.
-Our two favorites are our General Tso’s Chicken and Mock Sweet and Sour Chicken.
+Chinese takeout was our kryptonite before going keto.
+It’s our all-time favorite food, to be honest, but we’ve experimented and made some great low-carb renditions of our favorite Chinese dishes.
+My top two recommendations are our General Tso’s Chicken and Mock Sweet and Sour Chicken.

-We have some other options as well if these don’t sound like they’ll fit the bill:
+We have some other options as well if these don’t sound like they’ll fit the bill for you: